alexcordovac/JavaHotelRoomManagament/README.md

 # JavaHotelRoomManagament
-Program to management of a small hotel business rooms availability
+Beutiful UI program to management of a small hotel business rooms availability using Java Swing.
+**Image of main window into "images" folder.**

+## Libs
+> MySQL 8
+> JDK 8

 ## Running program
 ```